borgbackup/borg/docs/internals.rst

 to the archive metadata.
 This allows the archive to store many files, beyond the ``MAX_OBJECT_SIZE`` barrier of 20MB.

-A chunk is an object as well, of course, and its id is the hash of its (unencrypted and uncompressed) content.
+A chunk is an object as well, of course.
+The chunk id is either HMAC-SHA256_, when encryption is used, or a SHA256_ hash otherwise.

 Hints are stored in a file (``repo/hints``) and contain: